-We use customized approaches to develop national and local content for our major capital projects and our ongoing operations.
+We use customized approaches to develop national and local goods and services, known as “content”, for our major capital projects and our ongoing operations.
 Our processes are grounded in lasting partnerships.
 We collaborate with national and local governments, national oil companies, nongovernmental organizations and development agencies to identify high-impact, sustainable supplier and workforce development opportunities.
 We do this within our own supply chain and within our contractors’ supply chains.

 After local companies are identified, we design and implement programs to help them meet industry standards and provide goods and services to Chevron and other oil and gas producers.
 Metrics are agreed upon with our partners and suppliers to make sure that desired outcomes – in terms of quality, timeliness and cost – are achieved.